 Perform as many rounds as possible in 20 minutes of…

-Here, you’ll be performing pull ups until failure while your heart rate is very elevated from a quick 400m run.
+Here, you’ll perform pull-ups until failure while your heart rate is very elevated from a quick 400m run.
 Poor endurance?
 Expect to work on your aerobic fitness here!
 You’ll be shocked at how hard it is to maintain your max reps as you go through the 3rd round and beyond.

 5.)
 Nate